 Graduate Probation: When a student’s cumulative graduate program GPA has dropped below 3.00, the student is placed on academic probation and dropped from candidacy status (if applicable).
 Terms and conditions of the probation are determined by the program dean or program advisor.
 These may include specific conditions and/or credit limitations the student must meet during his or her next enrollment at UAS.
 When the student is removed from academic probation, the student should contact his or her advisor to reapply for advancement to candidacy if applicable.

 A student who has not been removed from academic probation within two consecutively enrolled semesters or two summer semesters in succession will be removed from the program.
 Should the suspended student wish to continue to pursue a degree, the student must submit a new application for admission (including supporting documents but not including the application fee).

 All UAS grades are letter grades unless otherwise specified in the class schedule.
-The grading method specified for the course is the same for all students taking the course.
-Instructors are expected to state their grading policies in writing at the beginning of each course.
+Instructors are expected to state their grading policies, including whether + or - grades will be employed, at the beginning of each course.
 Grades appearing on academic records at UAS are as follows:

 The above grades carry grade points and are used to calculate student GPAs.